Home For providers Important Information Find a form Contact Us

-A pre-existing condition is an ailment, illness or condition the signs or symptoms of which, in the opinion of a medical practitioner appointed by the Fund, existed at any time during the six months preceding the day on which the contributor began paying premiums to the Fund or upgraded to a higher level of benefits.
+A pre-existing condition is one where signs or symptoms of an ailment, illness or condition, in the opinion of a medical practitioner appointed by the fund, existed at any time during the six months preceding the date on which you purchased or upgraded your Hospital cover.

 Health Partners is committed to providing quality and affordable health care services appropriate to your needs.
 We appreciate and highly value our relationship with you and we are committed to protecting your privacy.
 We comply with the Australian Privacy Principles (APPs) in the Privacy Act 1988 (Cth) in relation to our handling of your personal information.

 Health Partners respects and encourages individual members' choices when it comes to selecting the type of treatment/practitioner for their health needs.
 Provider registration is not to be taken as Health Partners’ endorsement or recommendation of any particular service, treatment or practitioner.

 Joining Health Partners is easy.
 After you have read the brochure and PDS to ensure that you know what cover is right for you, you have four options to choose from: